 - Remedy: Stop the match.
 Reread the bonus correctly.
 Start time over if it had begun. - 4-H-1g.
-Giving the answer to a bonus part before anyone has had a chance to answer. - Remedy: Discard and replace the entire bonus question. - 4-H-1h.
+Giving the answer to a bonus part before anyone has had a chance to answer.

+Remedy: Discard and replace the entire bonus question.

+- 4-H-1h.
 Giving the answer to a bonus part before the second team has had a chance to answer.
 Remedy: Discard and replace the entire bonus question. - 4-H-1i.
-Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's incorrect answer being ruled correct.
-Remedy: Rule the answer incorrect.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's incorrect answer being ruled correct. - Remedy: Rule the answer incorrect.
 Read a replacement toss-up or bonus part(s) for the second team only.
-If on a toss-up, and the second team gets the toss-up correct and thereby earns the bonus, the first team may rebound if appropriate.
+If on a toss-up, and the second team gets the toss-up correct and thereby earns the bonus, the first team may rebound if appropriate. - 4-H-1j.

-- 4-H-1j.
 Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's incorrect answer being ruled correct.

 Remedy: Rule the answer incorrect. - 4-H-1k.
-Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's potentially correct answer being ruled incorrect. - Remedy: Rule the first team's answer correct and adjust the score to award points to the first team and deduct from the second team if they were awarded points in error. - 4-H-11.
-Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's potentially correct being ruled incorrect. - Remedy: Rule the second team's answer correct, award points as appropriate, and proceed with the match. - Moderator or timekeeper errors may be discovered by the moderator or the timekeeper, or revealed through an appeal. - 4-H-3.
-All other errors not delineated in Rule 4-H-1 shall be handled by the moderator fairly and equitably, and the moderator has the final authority to decide how to proceed.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's correct answer being ruled incorrect. - Remedy: Rule the first team's answer correct and adjust the score to award points to the first team and deduct from the second team if they were awarded points in error. - 4-H-11.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's correct answer being ruled incorrect.
+Remedy: Rule the second team's answer correct, award points as appropriate, and proceed with the match. - 4-H-1m.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's promptable answer being ruled incorrect.